Updated: 9 October 2019

 $12.00 per adult and $6 per child age 3-14 years.
 Children under 3 FREE (Price includes all you can eat in the orchard & a picking demonstration)

 Open 7 days from Late November to Early January, 9am-5pm, excluding public holidays.

 Visit Cherryhill Orchards for the U-Pick experience, but stay for their famous cherry ice cream, drinks (spritzer, shiraz wine, beer and cider) and even cocktails!
 Think Bellinis, mojitos and Pimms with a cherry twist.

 Cherryhill’s 75-year history of fruit-growing shines through its quality products, and you can pick your own cherries in the 90-acre orchard, with a shuttle bus used to ferry people to the best picking spots.

-Entry is $35 for a family ticket of two adults and two children, or adults (aged 14 and over) are $15 each.
+$35 for a family ticket of two adults and two children, or adults (aged 14 and over) are $15 each.
 Children aged 4-13 are free during the week, and $6 on weekends and public holidays.
 Tickets (which can be booked online) include all-you-can-eat cherries and samples of the selected product range.
 Cherries are $12/kg to take away.

 Which cherries do you prefer – sweet or sour?
 You can pick both at Chappies!

 Grab a bucket, or bring your own, and scour the 50-acre orchard for your pick of the best bites.
 Mark and Steve Chapman have been operating their own U-Pick berries business since 1970, when their father Gordon introduced the concept to Australia.

 $12 for adults and $6 for primary school-aged children, FREE entry for pre-schoolers with cherries $12/kg to buy.